AI Keyboards for Dyslexia and Accessibility: Voice Typing and Grammar Support

 Isn't it amazing how we can just talk to our devices now?
 Voice typing has completely changed how many people with motor or visual limitations, dyslexia, and other conditions interact with technology.
 Instead of struggling with traditional typing, they can simply speak their thoughts.

 But how does it actually work?
-Voice typing tech uses advanced speech recognition algorithms to convert spoken words into text.
+Voice typing tech uses advanced speech recognition algorithms powered by neural networks to convert spoken words into text.
 The AI listens to your voice, processes the audio, and transforms it into written text almost instantly.
-The technology has gotten scary good in recent years—accuracy rates now often exceed 95% even for complex vocabulary.
+The technology has improved dramatically—accuracy rates in 2026 now regularly exceed 98% even for complex vocabulary and accented speech, thanks to advances in transformer-based models.

 For dyslexic users, this feature is particularly valuable.
 "When I'm having a 'bad dyslexia day,' as I call it, I can switch to voice typing and bypass the whole spelling struggle," says Jamie, a marketing professional who's been using AI keyboards for accessibility for about two years.